 So, the topic was raised on my Instagram after I stated I had gained 5kilos so far into my pregnancy.

-So what is a healthy weight gain amount for pregnancy?
+a healthy weight gain amount for pregnancy?

 Achieving optimal weight gain during pregnancy is associated with improved outcomes for the mother and the baby regardless of the mother’s existing weight and body fat levels.
 Excessive gestational weight gain increases maternal risks for: